VoltRadar/poker-simulation/README.md

 This was written as a school project, and may be vulnerable to seveal methods of attack.
 I wouldn't use this program with a network or players you do not trust.

+Written in Python 3, requiring (I'm pretty sure) no other exturnal libarys

 This project contains two parts: House.py, and Player.py